kranzky/insoluble/folly.md

 As the group explored further, they noticed the Canadian J fruit's influence on some of the devices.
 Jenny, grinning violently yet patient, revealed her bare skin to the strange glowing vials.
 The group recently washed their score of familiar names, leaving them feeling vulnerable.
 An uncanny presence completed the scene, as a blank stare flitted across Lloyd's face.

 "An unmistakable type of individual lifting snap," Lloyd murmured as he examined the peculiar devices within the hidden chamber.
 Jay's eyes darted around, trying to make sense of the overwhelming collection of gadgets and glowing vials before them.
 Jenny, still entranced by the vials' glow on her skin, couldn't help but feel a sense of awe and trepidation as she continued to explore.

-exposition;6:JAY SHIVERED UNSETTLING MACHINERY

-Jay shivered upon glimpsing the unsettling machinery, feeling a growing uneasiness in the pit of his stomach.
-He tried to shake off the sensation, focusing instead on deciphering the purpose of these mysterious contraptions.

-dialogue;4:EERIE FAMILIAR

-"This feels eerily familiar," Jenny whispered, her voice barely audible as the group continued to navigate the chamber.
-Her statement sent a chill down Mike's spine, as he too had experienced a nagging sense of déjà vu since they had entered the laboratory.

-exposition;11:MIKE NOTICED STRUCTURE LABORATORY

-Mike noticed the structure of the laboratory seemed to echo the cryptic message they had recited earlier, as if they were somehow intrinsically connected.
-The realization only added to the growing mystery and unease that enveloped the group.

-dialogue;6:SEARLE'S LIBRARY SECRET

-"What if Searle's Library hid more secrets than we initially thought?"
-Lloyd pondered aloud, his words hanging heavy in the air.
-The others exchanged nervous glances, uncertain of what they had uncovered and the implications it held for their investigation.

 Lloyd adjusts his gaze, noticing bright, spotted orange glances reflecting off the peculiar devices.